samu-workopen/learningwikibase/CONTRIBUTING.md

 ## Communication Channel

-There is a Wikibase Telegram Group you can join by invite.
-For doing this please write me.
-There is also a @WikibaseLearning Twitter channel where I will post news, retweet ressources I found etc.
+There is a [WikibaseLearning Telegram Channel](t.me/learningwikibase), a WikibaseLearning Support Group you can join by invite and Twitter [@WikibaseLearning Channel](https://twitter.com/WikibaseC) you can join by invite.
+For get invited to the support group, please open a pull request.

 ## Contributions